Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 also include raw, unmounted devices such as multipath SAN volumes.
 On Windows it uses psutil's disk counters.
 Optionally, `--top` lists the processes that generated the most I/O traffic (read/write totals) to help identify offenders.
-This check is cross-platform and works on Linux, Windows, and all psutil- supported systems.
+This check is cross-platform and works on Linux, Windows, and all psutil-supported systems.
 The check stores its short trend state locally in an SQLite DB to evaluate sustained load across runs.

 options:
   -h, --help            show this help message and exit